achsill/orac-interface/README.md

 ## About The Project
 ![Orac Interface](https://i.ibb.co/GRYs9sL/orac-demo-pic.png)
-Orac-Interface is a software solution designed to streamline the interaction with your LLM, ensuring that accessing it is as seamless and integrated into your workflow as possible.
-Whether you're designing, developing, or writing, Orac-Interface brings the power of LLMs right to your fingertips.
+An app to chat with your LLM seamlessly
+Don't interrupt your workflow anymore, with orac, you just have to press Ctrl+Space to chat with your LLM from anywhere on your desktop, anytime.

 ## How To Use